lupyuen/lupyuen.github.io/src/gpio.md

 1. Will newbies find it difficult to code firmware for an SPI Display?

     Not if we adopt a __Common Graphics Library like LVGL__ that will work on all BL602 operating systems.
+[More about LVGL](https://docs.lvgl.io/latest/en/html/intro/index.html)

-    On PineTime we have proven that LVGL (and the ST7789 driver) works perfectly fine on FreeRTOS, Mynewt, RIOT, Zephyr, ...
+    On PineTime we have proven that LVGL (and the ST7789 driver) works perfectly fine on [FreeRTOS](https://lupyuen.github.io/pinetime-rust-mynewt/articles/cloud), [Mynewt](https://lupyuen.github.io/pinetime-rust-mynewt/articles/timesync), [RIOT](https://lupyuen.github.io/pinetime-rust-riot/articles/watch_face), [Zephyr](https://github.com/endian-albin/pinetime-hypnos), ...

     We have even created Web Simulators for PineTime based on LVGL + WebAssembly.
+[See this](https://lupyuen.github.io/pinetime-rust-mynewt/articles/simulator)

     LVGL is a great way for newbies to __create Graphical Embedded Apps in C and Rust__, our PineTime experience has shown.
+[LVGL on Rust](https://lupyuen.github.io/pinetime-rust-mynewt/articles/watchface)

     (Especially when BL602 has more RAM and Flash Memory than PineTime)